Table of Contents

 Of course you can’t eat paper money either though.
 But we don’t all barter goods and services with each other currently.
 We use a government mandated “medium of exchange” for convenience.

-But if there was a collapse of the current government enforced monetary system.
-And if you had more than a few thousand paper dollars you wanted to protect, you’d need a lot of space to turn these savings into the likes of food, alcohol and cigarettes.
-Plus you’ll also run into the problem of stopping them from perishing over time.
+But let’s say there was a collapse of the current government enforced monetary system.
+If you had more than a few thousand paper dollars you wanted to protect, you’d need a lot of space to turn these savings into the likes of food, alcohol and cigarettes.
+Plus you’ll also run into the problem of them perishing over time.
 So hence why gold and silver have been money for millennia.

 Doug Casey Refers to Aristotle’s Reasons Why Gold is Money…